-Enderson Guimaraes, 58, has been a director since 2012.
-He retired as the President and Chief Operating Officer for Laureate Education, Inc., positions he had held since 2015.
+Enderson Guimaraes, 59, has been a director since 2012.
+In 2017, he retired as the President and Chief Operating Officer for Laureate Education, Inc., positions he had held since 2015.
 He was Executive Vice President, Global Categories and Operations of PepsiCo, Inc. from January 2015 through July 2015.
 He served as Chief Executive Officer of PepsiCo Europe and Sub-Sahara Africa from September 2012 through January 2015.
 He was also President of PepsiCo Global Operations from October 2011 to September 2012.
 Mr. Guimaraes previously had served as Executive Vice President of Electrolux and Chief Executive Officer of its major appliances business in Europe, Africa and the Middle East from 2008 to 2011.
 Prior to this, Mr. Guimaraes spent 10 years at Philips Electronics, first as a regional marketing executive in Brazil and ultimately as Senior Vice President and head of Global Marketing Management and general manager of the WidiWall LED display business.
 He also served as CEO of Philips' Lifestyle Incubator group, an innovation engine which created new businesses and developed them over several years.
-Earlier, Mr. Guimaraes worked in various marketing positions at Danone and Johnson & Johnson.
+Earlier,